hashicorp/terraform/website/source/docs/providers/cloudstack/r/instance.html.markdown

 * `affinity_group_names` - (Optional) List of affinity groups to apply to this instance.
 Changing this forces a new resource to be created.

+* `security_group_names` - (Optional) List of security groups to apply to this isnstance.
+Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported: